 Langellier stopped in Denver; Kansas City, Missouri; Minneapolis; Oklahoma City; Memphis, Tennessee; St. Louis; and Wichita, Kansas to see old friends.
 He even stopped by his home in Springfield.

-Once every three weeks, drivers are allowed a few days off.
-He used his to hike Yellowstone National Park, soak in New Mexico springs, explore New York City and work on an organic farm in Wisconsin.
+Once every three weeks, Langellier was allowed a few days off.
+He used it to hike Yellowstone National Park, soak in New Mexico springs, explore New York City and work on an organic farm in Wisconsin.

 Langellier hit the road in October 2014.

-Though there are some complicated pay calculations, Langellier basically earned 28-45 cents per mile.
+Though pay calculations are complicated, Langellier basically earned 28 to 45 cents per mile.
 He drove an average of 8.5 hours a day — about 500 miles — and made a minimum of about $4,000 a month.

 By April 2015, he’d paid off his last federal loan.
 By mid-July, he’d paid his parents back.
 But he continued to drive with the intention of stockpiling funds.

 On his one-year trucking anniversary, he decided he’d had enough and turned in his keys with about $18,000 in the bank.